Introduction to Gremlin API in Azure Cosmos DB

 Azure Cosmos DB eliminates the need to manage database and machine resources.
 Most existing graph database platforms are bound to the limitations of their infrastructure and often require a high degree of maintenance to ensure its operation.

-As a fully managed Microsoft Azure service, there is no need to manage virtual machines, update runtime software, manage sharding or replication, or deal with complex data-tier upgrades.
+As a fully managed service, Cosmos DB removes the need to manage virtual machines, update runtime software, manage sharding or replication, or deal with complex data-tier upgrades.
 Every graph is automatically backed up and protected against regional failures.
-These guarantees allow developers to focus on delivering application value instead of operating and managing their databases.
+This allows developers to focus on delivering application value instead of operating and managing their graph databases.

-By default, Azure Cosmos DB automatically indexes all the properties within nodes and edges in the graph and doesn't expect or require any schema or creation of secondary indices.
+By default, Azure Cosmos DB automatically indexes all the properties within nodes (also called as vertices) and edges in the graph and doesn't expect or require any schema or creation of secondary indices.
 Learn more about indexing in Azure Cosmos DB.

 Compatibility with Apache TinkerPop